EffectOrientedProgramming/book/Chapters/04_Configuration.md

 The `Random` Effect uses an injected something which when running the ZIO uses the system's unpredictable random number generator.
 In ZIO Test the `Random` Effect uses a different something which can predictably generate "random" numbers.  `TestRandom` provides a way to define what those numbers are.
 This example feeds in the `Int`s `1` and `2` so the first time we ask for a random number we get `1` and the second time we get `2`.

-Anything an effect needs (from the system or the environment) can be substituted in tests for something predictable.
-For example, an effect that fetches users from a database can be simulated with a predictable set of users instead of having to setup a test database with predictable users.
+Anything an Effect needs (from the system or the environment) can be substituted in tests for something predictable.
+For example, an Effect that fetches users from a database can be simulated with a predictable set of users instead of having to setup a test database with predictable users.

-When your program treats randomness as an effect, testing unusual scenarios becomes straightforward.
+When your program treats randomness as an Effect, testing unusual scenarios becomes straightforward.
 You can preload "Random" data that will result in deterministic behavior.
 ZIO gives you built-in methods to support this.

 ### Time

-Even time can be simulated as using the clock is an effect.
+Even time can be simulated as using the clock is an Effect.

 ```scala 3 mdoc:silent
 import zio.*